 - No reef or rocks, these are all sand bar breaks

 - Can get crowded on the weekends

 2) Mission Bay – Bahia Hotel Santa Barbara Cove

 Mission Bay aka one of the world’s largest man-made salt water bays is an excellent spot to sit back, relax and go SUP fishing.
 Located just 10 minutes from downtown San Diego, Mission Bay is local to many great coastal San Diego towns (Pacific Beach & Mission Beach).

 One of our spots on Mission Bay is Santa Barbara Cove adjacent to the Bahia Hotel.
 The Bahia Hotel offers easy to access to the bay with a giant, free parking lot.
-The cove is protected on three sides so it’s usually very calm even on the windiest days.
-On any given day, you can find people fishing off their SUPs, a SUP Yoga class in session or possibly a whale sighting.
+The cove is protected on three sides so it’s usually very calm waters even on the windiest days.
+On any given day, you can find paddlers fishing off their SUPs, a SUP Yoga class in session or possibly a whale sighting.